Math resources Ratio and proportion

 If the parts of the journey each had different durations, finding the mean of the values would not give the correct average speed.
 You need to find the total time and the total distance.

-• The total time is not converted to hours correctly
+• Not converting the total time to hours correctly

 A common error is to incorrectly convert time to hours.